AzkaLufthansa/flutter-bloc-base/README.md

 # base_app

-A new Flutter project.
+Flutter base project adheres to the "Clean Architecture" and includes utility classes, exceptions, injection containers, and so on.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter BLoC application.

 A few resources to get you started if this is your first Flutter project: